-

 We especially like its versatility.
 It works beautifully as a spiller in mixed containers, a filler in shaded beds, or as a houseplant where its soft texture contrasts nicely with bold-leaf plants.
 It also holds up well for long periods indoors, making it a favorite for customers looking for greenery that lasts.

-Asparagus Fern vs. True Ferns
+Asparagus Fern vs. Other Ferns